Last updated 25-Jun-2022

 The grading system doesn't focus specifically on feature count, it reflects more on how the share of driving accountability is split between the car and the driver, and importantly how the transition from one to the other occurs.
 This is an important distinction, and one which is material to law makers and regulators.
 It introduces a new component which is largely overlooked by Tesla, namely how the transition from the car to the driver and back needs to be managed over time, rather than an instantaneous hand back.

-Accountability and Responsibility are words often used in this context and can cause some confusion.
+Accountability and Responsibility are words often used interchangeably in this context and can cause some confusion.

 These levels do vary between themselves in feature count, but not in accountability.
 These are essentially driver assist aids.
 The driver is still always accountable, constantly monitoring the road and cars driving and be ready to immediately override any system should it deviate unacceptably from how the driver would like.

-The difference between the two is down to the number of features, level 1 being a single feature, typically adaptive cruise (speed) control, and has been available in cars for many years whereas Level 2 is more than 1 feature, such as adaptive cruise control and lane keep.
+The difference between the two is down to the number of features.
+Level 1 is a single feature, typically adaptive cruise (speed) control, and has been available on cars for many years.
+Level 2 is the next logical step and is more than 1 feature, such as adaptive cruise control and lane keep.
 This has been available since 2015 when Tesla first enabled the Mobileye based Autopilot system which had both these features.
 It also had the ability to change lane and a simple forward and reverse summon feature.
 Parking assist systems have also been around for some time which can arguably also be classed as level 2 systems as they both steer and control the speed of the car into a parking bay, and some of these predate the Tesla autopilot system.

-The key thing to appreciate is not the number of features on a level 2 system that matters, this can be quite large and the car could even do much of the driving duties, but whether the driver is always accountable for the actions.
-If so, the system is level 2.
+The key thing to appreciate is that the number of features on a level 2 system does not matters, this can be extensive and the car could even be responsible for all the driving duties including taking exits and crossing oncoming traffic, however the driver is still accountable.
+It is this accountability assignment that means the system is Level 2, and until the accountability starts moving the car, will always be Level 2.

-It may seem counter intuitive but it is entirely possible to have a car that can be responsible for most of the driving duties but is not accountable in any way, in which case is still rated as a level 2 system, whereas a car which is only responsible for speed and lane keeping duties but is also accountable for ensuring those work correctly, plus they are all that is required is approved at level 3.
-This is where many supporters of Tesla FSD fail to understand the real difference between the two levels. i.e., the difference is not linked to feature account.
+It may seem counter intuitive but it is entirely possible to have a car that can be responsible for all of the driving duties but is not accountable in any way, and therefore a level 2 system, and a car which is only responsible for the driving in a very tightly defined scenario where many of the wider driving activities do not occur such as taking junctions, but is also accountable in that scenario, and therefore a level 3 system.
+This is where many supporters of Tesla FSD fail to understand the real difference between the levels. i.e., the difference is not linked to feature account, but to the shift of accountability.

 Both of these require the approved features to be highly reliable in themselves and not to abort unexpectedly.
-They are also able to understand when the limits of their accountability are being reached, and when to hand back accountability.
-However, it is where the handover is time critical which poses the biggest challenge as it is essentially saying you cannot just revert accountability to the driver in an instant.
+They are also able to understand when the limits of their accountability are being reached, to remain within them, and when to hand back accountability.

 The first of the two scenarios above has been seen in systems sometimes called traffic jam assist.
 This has now been approved for Mercedes and other makes are likely to follow fairly quickly.